-1. What is the function of the organisation?
+1. What is the function of the organization?

-3. What message (s) does it want to deliver?
+3. What message (s) does the organization intend to deliver?

-4. Which media outlets are available for this?
+4. Which media outlets are suitable for delivering these messages?

 Function